aljazsim/dev-environment/Templates/NuGet package/Readme.md

 * manually update references in solution and project files,
 * create a new assembly signing key (`project template properties > Signing > check "Sign the assembly" > choose "New" > assign key name and password`) and make sure you do not publish the key in a public repository,
 * update project information in [ProjectTemplate.csproj](./Source/ProjectTemplate/ProjectTemplate.csproj),
-* install and update NuGet packages by running `Update-Package -reinstall` in Package Manager console in Visual Studio (be sure to update referenced NuGet package versions in [publishNuGetPackage.ps1](./Build/getUnitTestCodeCoverage.ps1) if necessary).
+* install and update NuGet packages by running `Update-Package -reinstall` in Package Manager console in Visual Studio (be sure to update referenced NuGet package versions in [publishNuGetPackage.ps1](./Build/getUnitTestCodeCoverage.ps1) if necessary),
+* replace the contents of this file with your project description.

 ### Setting editor and code styling preferences